cubiq/iscroll/README.md

 Have a look at the [minimap demo](http://lab.cubiq.org/iscroll5/demos/minimap/) to get a glance at the power of the `indicators` option.

 The wittiest of you would have noticed that `indicators` is actually plural...
 Yes, exactly, passing an array of objects you can have a virtually infinite number of indicators.
-I don't what you may need them for, but hey! who am I to argue about your scrollbar preferences?
+I don't know what you may need them for, but hey! who am I to argue about your scrollbar preferences?

 ## <span id="parallax-scrolling">Parallax scrolling</span>